 This course covers macroeconomics and explains the operation of free markets, the role of government in the economy, measurement of the national product, inflation and unemployment, monetary and fiscal policy, and economic growth.
-Prerequisites: ENG 101 and MAT 135 (Preferred), MAT 133 or MAT 139 Accepted

 ECN 232 MICROECONOMICS (3 CR)

 This course covers microeconomics: the market structure of firms operating in competition and monopoly, labor markets and unions, how income is distributed, current economic problems, international economics, and alternative economic systems.